guilhermerodz/input-otp/README.md

   // Virtual keyboard appearance on mobile
   // Default: 'numeric'
   inputMode?: 'numeric' | 'text' | 'decimal' | 'tel' | 'search' | 'email' | 'url'

+  // While rendering the input slot, you can access both the char and the placeholder, if there's one and it's active. placeholder?: string

   // Enabled by default, it's an optional
   // strategy for detecting Password Managers